Khushi-Tomar25/khushi25scs1003000526_IILM-GN/C++practicals/README.md

 Program 1: A simple C++ program that takes a positive integer as input and calculates the sum of its digits using a loop.

 Program 2: A C++ program that takes an integer n as input and prints the first n terms of a sequence (natural numbers).

+Program 3: C++ program to display all prime numbers from 1 up to a user-entered number.